 Do not give your passport or money to a police officer.
 Police officers do not have a great reputation in Mexico.
 They have been known to extort money from tourists.

-If you do encounter a police office, ask for the officers name, badge and patrol car number, as well as a copy of the written fine which is payable at a later date.
+If you do encounter a police officer, ask for the officer's name, badge, and patrol car number, as well as a copy of the written fine which is payable at a later date.

 Use Common Sense

 I felt safe in Cancun but you should always use common sense.
 I wouldn't worry too much.
 Just be on alert.
 These are just a few Cancun tips to keep you safe.